mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 _Share Nature's Song in Magic Instruments_

-> You know there's rhythm all around us: the waves break in rhythm, people walk in rhythm, people breathe in rhythm, too.
+> "You know there's rhythm all around us: the waves break in rhythm, people walk in rhythm, people breathe in rhythm, too.
 People work in rhythm!
-The whole world is made up of rhythm.
+The whole world is made up of rhythm."
 >
 > — Victor Brady, _[Let's Go Play to the Rhythm of the World](https://youtu.be/g1zNAbrU1zM)_